NGC 5004

 NGC 5004 is a lenticular galaxy in the constellation Coma Berenices.
-The object was discovered by astronomer William Herschel in 1785, using an 18.7-inch aperture reflector telescope.
+The object was discovered by astronomer William Herschel on 13 March 1785, using an 18.7-inch aperture reflector telescope.
 Due to its moderate apparent magnitude (+13), it is visible only with amateur telescopes or with superior equipment.

+One supernova has been observed in NGC 5004: SN 1976A (type unknown, mag.
+16.5) was discovered by Miklós Lovas on 28 February 1976.